Tax-Managed Solutions

 Federal tax rates used to calculate tax-equivalent yields: Moderate Tax Bracket – 28%; High Tax Bracket: 40.8%.

-Munis have generated consistently positive returns.
+Munis have generated consistently positive returns for decades.

-A History of Wealth Preservation
+A History of Growth

-Since 1998, Munis have delivered positive returns over most rolling time periods.
+Since 1998, munis have delivered positive returns over most rolling time periods.

 Percentage of Time Municipal Bonds Increased in Value per Holding Period

-Bloomberg Municipal Bond Index, Monthly Rolling Investment Periods Since 2000
+Bloomberg Municipal Bond Index, Monthly Rolling Investment Periods Since 2023

-Data as of 12/31/2022.
+Data as of 12/31/2023.
 Source: FactSet.

 Municipal bonds are represented by the Bloomberg Municipal Bond Index.